Learn more about Fairfax Cryobank’s Sperm Thawing Procedure

 As a trusted source for donor sperm and sperm storage since 1986, we have created these sperm thawing instructions to help guide you through the thaw procedure.

-Download a PDF of DB 001 T.010 B Fairfax Cryobank Instructions for Semen Identification, Thawing and Specimen Quality Standard
+Download a PDF of Instructions for Specimen Identification Thawing and Specimen Quality Standard.
+Also available in Spanish.

-This shipper contains frozen human semen as Donated Human Tissue (for Anonymous/ID Option or Directed Donors) or Human Transplant Tissue (Client Depositors) for assisted reproductive techniques.
+This shipper contains frozen human semen as Donated Human Tissue (for Non-ID/ID or Directed Donors) or Human Transplant Tissue (Client Depositors) for assisted reproductive techniques.
 See the enclosed Summary of Records (SOR) for testing information.
-The enclosed paperwork with the shipment also contains information regarding the extender, wash media (if applicable) and any antibiotics.
+The enclosed paperwork with the shipment also contains information regarding the extender, wash media (if applicable), and any antibiotics.

 Specimens may be held in the shipper for a limited amount of time, please see the shipping documents for information specific to the type of shipper you have received.
 If the specimens are not to be used immediately, they must be stored in an appropriately designed liquid nitrogen Dewar.
 Exposure to temperatures warmer than -130 °C will be detrimental to sperm integrity and viability.
 Do not thaw and refreeze the specimens, as they are highly sensitive to temperature changes.
 The semen may not be sterilized.